bhrutledge/resume/brian-rutledge-resume.md

 2001–2005

-- Assumed sole development responsibility for a troubled network device, turning it into a major new source of income
+- Assumed sole development responsibility for a troubled network device, turning it into a major source of income
-- Designed, developed, and documented new features for network devices using 68k Assembly, C, C++, Java, and Python
+- Designed, developed, and documented features for network devices using 68k Assembly, C, C++, Java, and Python
 - Designed and developed a Perl web application for automated regression testing of network devices
-- Designed and executed test plans for network devices
-- Completed several minor software releases as sole developer
+- Completed software releases as sole developer and as part of a team
-- Completed several major software releases on a small team
 - Diagnosed and addressed field issues in conjunction with customer service